 "Met and exceeded my expectations.
 I found the neuroscience very interesting and really thought provoking"

 This day builds on the knowledge gained on the introductory course, ‘Introduction to Sensory Integration and Sensory Processing Disorder’.
 To attend this course you should have either attended that course or provide evidence that you have attended a similar introductory day course on sensory integration or have a similar level of knowledge.

 Cost of course:

-£100 for a parent place (2 reduced price parent places booked now for this course)
+£200 for a parent place (2 reduced price places)

 "An excellent course that will help develop my own practice and with the development of a personalised curriculum"